aybike-s/NLP-for-Climate/Workflow.md

 The pipeline starts with standardizing and cleaning the extarcted text.
 Then, tokenization takes place.
 Stopwords, non-alphabetic tokens, tokens involving digits, and tokens that are only one character are defined and removed after.
 Finally, lemmatization takes place.

 (!)
 The stopwords may change according to the content and format of texts.
 Therefore, there is a need for defining custom list of stopwords.
 However, some of the stopwords still exist in the final result.

+(!)
+Some compound words are displayed as two or more seprate words.

 **Iteration function**